antonyboivin/Projet_10_Deploy_as_pro/README.md

-# Projet_8_Django_Ratatouille
+# Projet_10_Deploy_as_a_pro

-The Ratatouille project is a DA-Python project.
-It consists of the creation of a website to find a healthy substitute for a food considered "too fat, too sweet, too salty".
+Deploy as a pro project is a DA-Python project.
+It consists of a deployment of a website on the Digital Ocean platform.
+This project includes the use of continuous integration, monitoring and automation tools for Cron stains.

 ## Getting Started